An image to illustrate the MSc in Psychology (Conversion)

 Course code: F92

-This masters programme offers you the opportunity to gain your first qualification accredited by the British Psychological Society.
-You’ll develop a comprehensive and critical understanding of the key concepts, theories, methods and debates in psychology.
-This will include critically examining how psychological theories and research methodologies are applied in real world settings and assessing different kinds of evidence from quantitative and qualitative data.
-You’ll also gain an awareness of the importance of ethical issues in the practice of psychology.
-By completing this rigorous masters degree, you’ll build your numeracy, literacy, communication, team working, presentation, observational, cognitive and organisational skills as appropriate to the discipline.
+This masters programme enables you to become eligible for Graduate Basis of Chartered Membership of the British Psychological Society (BPS) by developing a comprehensive and critical understanding of key concepts, theories, methods and debates in all areas of psychology.
+You’ll critically examine how psychological theories and different kinds of evidence are applied in real-world settings, and gain an awareness of the importance of ethical issues in the practice of psychological research, including your own independent dissertation study.
+By completing this rigorous masters degree, you’ll build your numeracy, literacy, communication, presentation, observational, cognitive and organisational skills as appropriate to the discipline.

-• Builds your knowledge and understanding of a broad range of core topics in psychology.
+• Builds your knowledge and understanding of the core topics in psychology.

-• Gain valuable analytical and communication skills that will enhance your employability.
+• Gain valuable analytical and communication skills that will enhance your employability in a new career or your current role.

 Course type